EmmanuelDemey/angular2-migration-sample/README.md

 tsd install angular2 es6-promise rx rx-lite
 ```

+Please check that you have just downloaded the latest version of this angular2.d.ts.
+At the top of this file,
+you should have access to the version (this version should be the same as the javascript file we will import later : 2.0.0-alpha-39).

 ### Rename all files with the `.ts` extension

 ### Update the HTML page